obrienciaran/obrienciaran/README.md

 <p>I am a data scientist who loves technology and computing.
 I mainly work with Python (Scikit Learn, Keras etc.), SQL, and R (Caret, Tidyverse, etc.) for data analytics, data visualisation, deep learning, and machine learning tasks. </p>

 <p>Recently I have been focusing on data science for web technology, web products, and web user experience.
-Ocassionally I work with additional languages such as HTML, CSS, VB, and JavaScript for various data related tasks, and also having experience with AWS and GCP.</p>
+Ocassionally I work with additional languages such as HTML, CSS, VB, and JavaScript for various data related tasks, and also have experience with AWS and GCP.</p>

 <sup>Thanks to Terri Chen for the digital art.</sup>